jordenjoe/jordenjoe.github.io/index.md

 I quit my job in order to continue to deepen my technical knowledge and broaden my CS skills through a more formal program.
 <br>

-Bridging the gender gap in STEM is one of my passions; I came back to GWC this summer (2022) as a teacher and taught over 100 high school girls programming throughout the summer!
+Bridging the gender gap in STEM is one of my passions; I worked at Girls Who Code as a teacher and taught over 100 high school girls programming throughout the summer 2022!
 <br>

+Most recently, I worked as a software engineering intern on the Webkiosk Enrollments team at CLEAR, where I worked on a React devtools application.